cran/diseasystore/README.md

 The `diseasystore` package provides feature stores implemented in R specifically designed for serve disease data for epidemic preparedness.

-What makes a `diseasystore` special, is that features can be automatically coupled and stratified within the `diseasystore` package.
+What makes a `diseasystore` special, is that features are time-versioned via `{SCDB}` and can be automatically coupled and stratified within the `diseasystore` package.
+This allows for a high degree of flexibility and reproducibility in the handling of disease data.
-Consult the Quick start vignette to see it in action (`vignette("quick-start", package = "diseasystore")`).

 The package forms the data-backbone of the `{diseasy}` package.